cibilex/new-tutorials/ing/relative_adjective_clauses.md

 | **why**   | Reason         | Refers to reason   | I don't know the reason **why she left**. | Refers to **reason**                               |

 1. `which/that` vs `where`:
-   - `My school which was built in 1991 is a nice school.` .
+   - `My school ... was built in 1991 is a nice school.` .
 This relative clause describes the place itself (the school as an object). `The school was built in 1991.`.If the relative clause starts with verb ,always use `which/that`
-   - `My school which they built in 1991 is a nice school.`. `They built the school| it in 1991.`  We must use which/that.
+   - `My school .... they built in 1991 is a nice school.`. `They built the school| it in 1991.`  We must use which/that.
-   - `My school where I graduated last year is a nice school.`. `I graduated from the school | from there last year.`  we should use the `where`.
+   - `My school ...
+I graduated last year is a nice school.`. `I graduated from the school | from there last year.`  we should use the `where`.
 2. `which/that` vs `where`:
-   - `I can't see her on Friday, which is the busiest time of the year for me.` => ` Friday is the busiest time of the year for me` // We must usee which/that
+   - `I can't see her on Friday, ... is the busiest time of the year for me.` => ` Friday is the busiest time of the year for me` // We must usee which/that
-   - `I can't see her on Friday, which many people find gloomy.`  => `Many people find it (Friday) gloomy.` // We must use which/that
+   - `I can't see her on Friday, ... many people find gloomy.`  => `Many people find it (Friday) gloomy.` // We must use which/that
-   - `I can't see her on Friday, when everybody is away for winter holiday.` => ` Everybody is away for winter holiday at that time.` // we must use when
+   - `I can't see her on Friday, ... everybody is away for winter holiday.` => ` Everybody is away for winter holiday at that time.` // we must use when
 3. `when` ,`where` with prepositions: We can  replace “when” or “where” with “preposition + which” in more formal or written English.However, we should not always use "in which" for where, or "on which" for when — the preposition must match the verb or context of the sentence
    - `The university at which I studied is famous.` // where
    - `Friday, on which we have a meeting, is fully booked.` // when